Kaihangarau Hoahoa Whare

 (This information is a guide only.
 Find out more about the sources of our pay information)

 What you will do

 Architectural technicians may do some or all of the following:

-- make detailed drawings of building structures
+- make detailed drawings and build models of building structures

 - interpret sketches and project instructions